 If you search for an image with specific visual content in Google, there are high chances that you would get the image in large-extent or small-extent, depending on the demand.
-It’s, however, very common for us to use these images brushing aside the copyright laws.

-We don’t care about the repercussion of violating copyright laws.
+Sometimes you may download a picture just by your preference.
 But that’s not the way to go as you can be slapped financially and legally due to breaking copyright infringement.
 On top of that, your reputation as an individual or company will also go down.